Magical nature lessons – all planned for you.

-Download these free Christmas matching game printables and have fun while you develop your child’s math and literacy skills through play.
+Download these Christmas matching game printables and have fun while you develop your child’s math and literacy skills through play.

 We’ve upgraded our service which means you will now find the Play Planner only available via email.
 If you are already a subscriber, check your inbox as this week’s edition will be there waiting for you.

 If it’s not there – please double check your ‘promotions’ and ‘spam’ folders in case it’s ended up in there by mistake.

 If you still haven’t received it, or if you’re not yet a subscriber and want to be, just pop your email address in the box below and I’ll include you in the mailing list.